Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-grpc-service.md

 **Note:**
 Some gRPC clients (typically CLI clients) issue ["gRPC Reflection Requests"][grpc-reflection] as a means of determining what methods a server exports and how those methods are called.
-Said requests have a particular path; for example, `/grpc.reflection.v1alpha.ServerReflection/ServerReflectionInfo` is a valid reflection path.
-As with any proxy request, Kong needs to know how to route these; in the current example, they would be routed to the catch-all route (whose path is `/`, matching any path).
-If no route matches the gRPC reflection request, Kong will respond, as expected, with a `404 Not Found` response.
+Those requests have a particular path; for example, `/grpc.reflection.v1alpha.ServerReflection/ServerReflectionInfo`, which is a valid reflection path.
+As with any proxy request, Kong needs to know how to route these; in the current example, they have to be routed to the catch-all route (whose path is `/`, matching any path).
+If no route matches the gRPC reflection request, Kong responds, as expected, with a `404 Not Found` response.

 ## 3. Enabling Plugins